How to Fly to Antarctica?

 Below you will find the five most common questions about flights to Antarctica.

 - Why should I fly to Antarctica?
 Why not sail to Antarctica?
 Most cruise ships cruising to Antarctica sail over the Drake Passage.
 This trip is a long two-day and often stormy crossing that many travelers avoid when getting to Antarctica.
 Flying instead of sailing over the Drake Passage allows you to reach Antarctica quickly and in comfort.
 You also save your vacation time and the possibility of getting seasick while crossing the Drake.
 Read more about our flights here.

 - What kind of planes fly to Antarctica?
 Our direct flights to Antarctica are operated by DAP Airlines, who have over 25 years of experience flying in Antarctica and have been our partner since 2003.
 The planes we fly to Antarctica are the BAE 146-200, the AVRO RJ 85, and the AVRO RJ 100.
 These aircraft were manufactured in the United Kingdom by British Aerospace (which later became part of BAE Systems).
 They are high-wing aircraft with short runway requirements, which means they are particularly suited for Antarctica.
 Read more about the aircraft here.

 - How long is the flight to Antarctica?
 Antarctica’s flight from Punta Arenas, Chile, takes 2.5 hours, pretty quick considering Antarctica is one of the most remote destinations in the world.
-Our air-cruises carry a maximum of 75 people, ensuring comfort on your flight and lots of personal space on your expedition ship.
-If you are looking for more convenience, you can also check out our Preferred Seating benefit here.
+Our air-cruises carry a maximum of 76 people, ensuring comfort on your flight and lots of personal space on your expedition ship.